joecooper98/GEO_ANALYSER/README.md

 4. The dihedral angle between atoms 1, 2, 11 and 12 in the `comp_geom.xyz` file
 5. The RMSD between `comp_geom.xyz` and `ref_geom.xyz`
 6. The RMSD between `comp_geom.xyz` and `ref_geom.xyz`, ignoring the contributions from atoms labelled `H`

+If you want to add your own, then it's fairly simple.
+Give it a 4 letter name, create a subroutine/function that returns a single value, and then add it to the switch statement in the `decider` routine.

 ## Trajectories